nclarius/pyPL/CPL/README.md

 ### Installation
 To run this tool on your machine:
 1. Clone this repository.
-3. If you want, edit the file `CPL/main.py` in a text editor of your choice to specify custom input (see next section).
+3. Optional: To specify custom input (see next subsection), edit the file `CPL/main.py` in a text editor of your choice.
-4. Execute `CPL/main.py` in a terminal.
+4. Execute `IPL/main.py` in a terminal.

 Running this program requires Python (version >= 3.8) to be installed on your machine.
 How to 'install python', 'edit .py file', 'execute .py script in terminal' and 'clone github repository'